 Don’t worry this article will educate you on how to replace the zipper of your backpack.

 1- Prepare The Zipper And Your Backpack

 The first thing you need to do before mending is to turn inside your backpack so that you can have easy access.
-This will help you to remove the old zipper more quickly, and also will hide any stitches after fixing the new one.
+It will help you remove the old zipper more quickly and hide any stitches after fixing the new one.

-It is also better to launder your backpack before starting mending.
+It is also better to launder your backpack before starting to mend.
 I always wash my stuff before I start working on it, but you may don’t want it, it is okay, and it’s a personal preference.

 Working with a clean backpack will be much more comfortable than when it is not clean.

 You can use a pair of scissors or a seam ripper to remove all the stitches of the old zipper.
 Be careful not to tear the fabric with the ripper accidentally.
 When you are removing the stitches, note the anchoring points on both ends of the zipper.